 What are my thresholds for choosing a budget airline over a legacy airline?

 There are also budget airlines to Europe and other regions of the world.
-For a list of the most commonly used budget airlines worldwide, click here.
+For a list of the most commonly used budget airlines worldwide see below.
+Keep in mind that budget airlines go out of business.
+I will try to keep this as updated as possible but you might find a budget airline has gone out of business.

 Another way to book connecting flights is to book a flight to another continent, then have a second flight booked to the destination you want to visit.